 MRPA supports parks and recreation as a deserving recipient of LCCMR funds, the reinstatement of the Future Resources Fund, and parks and recreation representation on the LCCMR.
 MRPA also supports the inter-agency sharing of best practices throughout the state.

 MRPA recognizes that parks, habitat and open space, and clean water provide critical elements of natural resource protection.
 Parks not only preserves these resources, they often provide outdoor recreation opportunities.
 MRPA supports the protection of natural resources and the use of the appropriate control methods to protect them.
 Funding provided by the state will assist in the management of these important resources.

 MRPA expresses a desire and willingness to partner with agencies with that share a similar mission and/or goals.
 This sharing of resources may help both/all agencies achieve a greater outcome.

 Other Monitoring Items

-MRPA will also monitor the following legislation during the 2020 session: 21st century grants, eminent domain, local government aid, out-of-school time programs, No Child Left Inside, property taxes, levy limits, recreation liability, ice arenas’ R22 transition, park dedication, land use management, other funding sources, and transportation in relation to bike and pedestrian trails as alternate modes of transportation.
+MRPA will also monitor the following legislation during the 2023 session: 21st century grants, eminent domain, local government aid, staffing and employment, out-of-school time programs, No Child Left Inside, property taxes, levy limits, recreation liability, ice arenas’ R22 transition, park dedication, land use management, other funding sources, and transportation in relation to bike and pedestrian trails as alternate modes of transportation.
 Additionally, MRPA supports National Recreation and Park Association’s federal legislative platform.